ahfmrptEkd/HuggingFace_MCP/src/unit3/github-actions-integration/starter/README.md

 - Read the JSON file in your tools to get event data
 - Prompts are simple functions that return strings with instructions
 - Decorate prompt functions with `@mcp.prompt()`

-## Need Help?

-- Review the Module 2 documentation
-- Check the solution in the `solution/` directory
-- Look at the MCP documentation for Prompts: https://modelcontextprotocol.io/docs/concepts/prompts